 • peak-load capacity increases (users need not engineer and pay for the resources and equipment to meet their highest possible load-levels)

-• utilisation and efficiency improvements for systems that are often only 10–20% utilised.
+• utilization and efficiency improvements for systems that are often only 10–20% utilized.

-• Performance is monitored by IT experts from the service provider, and consistent and loosely coupled architectures are constructed using web services as the system interface.
+• IT experts from the service provider monitor performance, and they construct consistent and loosely coupled architectures using web services as the system interface.

-• Productivity may be increased when multiple users can work on the same data simultaneously, rather than waiting for it to be saved and emailed.
-Time may be saved as information does not need to be re-entered when fields are matched, nor do users need to install application software upgrades to their computer.
+• Multiple users working on the same data simultaneously can increase productivity instead of waiting for it to be saved and emailed.
+Additionally, time is saved as users do not need to re-enter information when fields are matched, nor do they need to install application software upgrades to their computers.

 • Reliability improves with the use of multiple redundant sites, which makes well-designed cloud computing suitable for business continuity and disaster recovery.